2018/19 Victorian Committee (Nominations)

 Reade has 12 years local government experience as a former Shire Councillor with Mornington Peninsula Shire Council from 2000 to 2012 and was Mayor in 2005.
-He is concerned by climate change and environment issues and as a result represented the Mornington Peninsula shire as a Director of the UNESCO Western Port Biosphere.
+He is concerned about climate change and environmental issues and as a result represented the Mornington Peninsula shire as a Director of the UNESCO Western Port Biosphere.
 Reade represented the Mornington Peninsula shire on the Inter Council Aboriginal Consultative Committee for 4 years.

 In 2000 Reade was co-opted onto the council of his former high school, Mt Eliza Secondary School College, for 8 years where he gained knowledge of the secondary school system.

-Reade is passionate about creating an Environmentally Sustainable, Socially Just and Economically healthy society.
+Reade is passionate about creating an environmentally sustainable, socially Just and economically healthy society.
 He has experience as a candidate and campaigner in local, State and Federal elections.

 Reade and his partner Amanda will soon be celebrating their 20th anniversary.
 He has 2 adult daughters and 5 grandchildren, thus his desire to create a more Sustainable Australia.
 He is currently employed as a local laws officer at South Eastern Local Council and lives on the Mornington Peninsula.